New Patient Registrations

 Welcome to Fleet Medical Centre, we are currently open to new registrations if you live in the practice catchment area (click here for map).

-To complete a patient registration please complete the steps shown below for each person being registered.
-Failure to complete both forms for each person registering and a copy of their identification will result in them not being registered.
-We are unable to chase any incomplete forms so please ensure the following steps have been completed.
+Download one of the registration forms below for each person being registered at the practice.
+Failure to provide information for each person registering and a copy of their identification will result in them not being registered.
+We are unable to chase any incomplete forms so please ensure all the information is provided.
 You will remain with your current practice until all of the information has been provided.

 Hard copy registration forms are available from reception and large print forms available on request.

 If you have come to this country from abroad, then it is necessary for you to provide photocopies of paperwork confirming your entitlement to remain in this country for more than 6 months.
 Original documents should also be available for us to view and photocopies can be made by the Practice.

 - A current British or European Community Passport

 - A work permit

 - A valid visa (with more than 6 months left to run)

 - Home Office paperwork for asylum seekers or refugees

 - If you are a student, a letter from your college/university confirming the duration of your studies